Bound the difference of two singular moduli

 \section{Introduction}

-Let $\mathbb{H}$ be the upper half plane, a point $\tau \in \mathbb{H}$ is called a CM-point if $\End(E_\tau)$ is an order in an imaginary quadratic field, where $E_\tau$ is the ellptic curve over $\C$ corresponding to $\tau$.
+Let $\mathbb{H}$ be the upper half plane, a point $\tau \in \mathbb{H}$ is called a CM-point if $\End(E_\tau)$ is an order in an imaginary quadratic field, where $E_\tau$ is the elliptic curve over $\C$ corresponding to $\tau$.
 It is well-known that $\tau \in \mathbb{H}$ is CM if and only if $\tau$ is algebraic number of degree $2$.
 We call $j(\tau)$ a singular modulus if $\tau \in \mathbb{H}$ is CM.
 From the classical CM-theory, we know that every singular modulus is an algebraic integer.
-We call $j(\tau)$ singular unit if it is a singular modulus and an algebraic unit.
+We call $j(\tau)$ a singular unit if it is a singular modulus and an algebraic unit.

 In \cite{habegger2015singular}, Habegger proved that there is at most finitely many singular units.
 However his proof is ineffective.
-After this, in \cite{bilu2017no}, Bilu, Habegger and K\"uhne prove that there is no singular units.
-Indeed, their method can be generalized to give a effective bound of norm of difference between two singular moduli, that is exactly what we do in this paper.
-In fact, Gross and Zagier \cite{gross1984on} stated explicit formula for absolute norm of difference between two singular moduli.
-With their works, Li \cite{li2018singular} also managed to give a bound of norm of difference between two singular moduli, his bound is a strictly positive number, which allows him to prove a generalized version of the main result of Bilu, Habegger and K\"uhne \cite{bilu2017no}.
-However, it is not clear how his bound behaves as $\Delta\to -\infty$.
-In this paper, we are going to prove the following result, and we will explain notations in the next section:
+After this, in \cite{bilu2017no}, Bilu, Habegger and K\"uhne proved that there are no singular units.
+Indeed, their method can be generalized to give an effective bound of norm of difference between two singular moduli, that is exactly what we do in this paper.